TrshPuppy/obsidian-notes/README.md

 Check out the [nested-repos](https://github.com/TrshPuppy/obsidian-notes/tree/main/nested-repos) directory to see sub-folders of my notes which I've contextualized into their own repos!

 ## P.P.S.
 Contributing:
-If you find flaws and or misinformation in topic notes you'd like me to correct, feel free to make a pull request so I can review the changes!
+If you find flaws and or misinformation in topic notes you'd like me to correct, feel free to make a branch w/ your changes and submit a pull request so I can review them!
 I want these notes to be accurate and because I'm learning so much so quickly, I'm sure ther are notes which need fixing!